 Why are truck drivers fat?

 Sure, there are fat truck drivers, I’m not going to argue against that.
 Being fat is not unique to truck drivers though.
 Just take a look around you and you will probably quickly notice that being fat does not discriminate by job type.
-When it comes to the Health & Wellness Of Truck Drivers, it is too difficult for them to think of losing weight
+When it comes to health and wellness, it seems nearly impossible to get time to lose weight being a truck driver.

 I see fat people all the time.
 The mail carrier and police officer are fat, so are my dentist and the secretary working in his office, and the women serving food at the local restaurant are huge too.
 Several of the teachers at the school my kids go to are fat, the guy getting on the train to go to his corporate job is obese, and the bus driver could stand to lose some pounds too.